 As a seminar teacher once said, she doesn't give up - and I share the same feeling... people can decide to stop, try elsewhere or abandon homeopathy.
 I will at times recommend other therapies to either work alongside or try for a while instead, but I won't abandon people.
 I will work with you, walk alongside and work on your case, studying areas in more depth that may help and be there as long as you want me to try and help for.

 What's a good response to homeopathy?

 I see that as potentially life changing.
-Sometimes it feels like putting on a pair of different tinted glasses - you get to see the whole world in a different one way.
+Sometimes it feels like putting on a pair of different tinted glasses - you get to see the world in a whole different way.
 As some clients have said...

 'After treatment I didn’t have any symptoms – for the first time in years!
 Wouldn’t hesitate to recommend – very professional and friendly service.’

 'Was much easier to function on a day to day basis, sometimes life just keeps throwing things at you and felt it was really dragging me down and often telt at the edge of despair.
 Still throwing things at me but feel much more able to deal with things and look after myself by getting more rest, eating etc. Brilliant, would definately recommend.
 If I hadn't gone to Emma I would definately be back on antidepressants.'